 No good franchisor will ever throw you to the wolves.
-Once you’re onboarded, new Nurse Next Door Franchise Partners get access to a business coach and several weeks’ worth of training materials to prepare you for a full week of training at HeartQuarters (our Vancouver-based head office).
+Once you’re onboarded, new Nurse Next Door Franchise Partners get access to a business coach and several weeks’ worth of training materials to prepare you for a full week of virtual training.

-In-person training includes a day spent with a local Nurse Next Door franchise, role-playing, Q&As, social events, and more.
-Emphasizing exceptional customer service, you’ll learn how other franchise owners go the extra mile for their clients, keeping clients and their loved ones happy and healthy.
+You’ll emphasize exceptional customer service and learn how other franchise owners go the extra mile for their clients, keeping clients and their loved ones happy and healthy.

-When you finish in-person training and start building your franchise, you’ll continue to have regular calls with your business coach and get relevant resources to help you get your franchise off to a strong start.
+When you finish training and start building your franchise, you’ll receive an in-person visit from your business coach and regular calls to keep you on track.

 24/7 Marketing and Customer Service Support